 And the quality of website experience is one of the most important factors contributing to the success of a website.
 If people enjoy visiting it, they will return and perhaps even recommend it to their friends.
-If they don’t, they will forget about it nad never return.
-This is why website owners must not underestimate the importance of great website experience.
+If they don’t, they will forget about it and never return.
+This is why website owners must not underestimate the importance of a great website experience.

 We just know too much about our websites – how they are organized, what and how we expect visitors to do.
 For us, it’s obvious.
 After days spent working on websites, we can use them blindfolded.
 We can easily overlook problems that visitors will quickly notice and which will affect user experience in a negative way.
 Luckily, it’s easy to find out how visitors assess your website’s experience – simply run a website experience survey and find it out.

-A website experience survey is a way of collecting feedback from website visitors to learn how they assess the experience of visiting your website.
+Website user experience survey is a way of collecting feedback from website visitors to learn how they assess the experience of visiting your website.
 Website experience surveys are often conducted using website surveys.
 A small survey widget appears on the website asking for feedback (example below).

-The first step to running a website survey experience survey is choosing the right questions.
+The first step to running a website user experience survey is choosing the right questions.
 It might seem obvious but it is tricky – sometimes changing the wording in questions can dramatically change response rates and answers.
 Questions presented here work well for Survicate users and for us.

 - On a scale 0-10 how do you rate your experience?